salleuska/fastCPPP/README.md

 The bash scripts `main_EXAMPLENAME.sh` contains all the steps to reproduce results for each of the examples presented in the paper.

 Running the bash script can be memory/time-consuming, especially when calling `2_runMonteCarloCPPP.R`.
-For results in the paper, I made use of cluster computing managed via SLURM; those files are in the `slurmScripts` folder.
+For results in the paper, I made use of cluster computing managed via SLURM; those script are in the `slurmScripts` folder.

 All scripts (except `4_plotPPPdistr`) are parametrized and can be run separately.
-Details are in the comments at the beginning of the file.
+Details are in the comments at the beginning of each file.
 For example to run the CPPP procedure for the newcomb data:

 ```bash
 Rscript 1_runCPPP.R \